GoogleCloudPlatform/nodejs-docs-samples/cloud-sql/postgres/knex/README.md

 ## Deploy to Google App Engine Standard

-1. To allow your app to connect to your Cloud SQL instance when the app is deployed, add the user, password, database, and instance connection name variables from Cloud SQL to the related environment variables in the `app.standard.yaml` file.
+1. To allow your app to connect to your Cloud SQL instance when the app is deployed, add the user, password, database, and instance unix socket variables from Cloud SQL to the related environment variables in the `app.standard.yaml` file.
 The deployed application will connect via unix sockets.

-    ```
+    ```yaml
     env_variables:
+      INSTANCE_UNIX_SOCKET: /cloudsql/<MY-PROJECT>:<INSTANCE-REGION>:<INSTANCE-NAME>
       DB_USER: MY_DB_USER
       DB_PASS: MY_DB_PASSWORD
       DB_NAME: MY_DATABASE
-      # e.g. my-awesome-project:us-central1:my-cloud-sql-instance
-      INSTANCE_CONNECTION_NAME: <MY-PROJECT>:<INSTANCE-REGION>:<INSTANCE-NAME>
     ```

 2. To deploy to App Engine Standard, run the following command: